DarrelASandbox/playground-security/README.md

     - Enforces policy such that users cannot act outside of their intended permissions
     - Failures typically lead to unauthorized information disclosure, modification or destruction of all data, or performing a business function outside of the limits of the user.
     - Weaknesses are common due to the lack of automated detection, and lack of effective functional testing by application developers.
-    - The technical impact is attackers acting as users or administrators, or users using privileged funcitons, or creeating, accessing, updating or deleting every record.
+    - The technical impact is attackers acting as users or administrators, or users using privileged functions, or creating, accessing, updating or deleting every record.
 - **A02 Cryptographic Failures**
   - **Data Protection**
     - **Protected Health Information (PHI)**
       - Names, dates, phone/ fax numbers, email, SSN, MRN, account numbers, biometric (finger, retinal, voice prints) & images
     - **Personally Identifiable Information (PII)**
       - Name, address, passport, vehicle information, drivers license, credit card numbers, digital identity, birthplace, genetic information and login name
-    - **Sensitive Financial Infnormation**
+    - **Sensitive Financial Information**
-      - Credit/ Debit card numbers and security codes, account numbers, loan agreements, loan details, tax ID & PoS tansactions
+      - Credit/ Debit card numbers and security codes, account numbers, loan agreements, loan details, tax ID & PoS transactions
 - **A03 Injection**
   - **Other Injection Flaws**
     - **OS Command**